main-branch/rspec-path_matchers/README.md

          got: false
     ```

-    This kind of message forces you to manually inspect the file system to understand
+    This kind of message forces you to manually inspect the directory structure to understand
     what went wrong.

     **With this API:**